SRJPE/JPE-datasets/scripts/rst/yuba-river/yuba-river-rst-qc-checklist.md

 -   TrapRevolutions and TrapRevolutions2 both have about 200 points that are significantly higher (750,000 revolutions vs 30,000 revolutions)

+-   Depending on the importance of trap revolution and rpms data, we might need more metadata to describe the variable.

 -   A few outliers for both weight and forklength measured.

--   2005 had the highest fish count followed by 2009 and 2008.
+-   2005 had the highest fish count followed by 2009 and 2008.However
+    some of these values are extremely big such as max count of 85000/day.

 ### Add cleaned data back to google cloud